-We have acquired, and may in the future acquire, operating businesses including businesses whose operations are not fully matured and stabilized (such as Jefferson Terminal).
-While we have deep experience in the construction and operation of these companies, we are nevertheless subject to significant risks and contingencies of an operating businesse, and these risks are greater where the operations of such businesses are not fully matured and stabilized.
+We have acquired, and may in the future acquire, operating businesses including businesses whose operations are not fully matured and stabilized (including, but not limited to, our businesses within the Jefferson Terminal and Ports and Terminals segments).
+While we have deep experience in the construction and operation of these companies, we are nevertheless subject to significant risks and contingencies of an operating businesses, and these risks are greater where the operations of such businesses are not fully matured and stabilized.
 Key factors that may affect our operating businesses include, but are not limited to:

-- competition from market participants; - general economic and/or industry trends, including pricing for the products or services offered by our operating businesses; - the issuance and/or continued availability of necessary permits, licenses, approvals and agreements from governmental agencies and third parties as are required to construct and operate such businesses; - · changes or deficiencies in the design or construction of development projects; - unforeseen engineering, environmental or geological problems; - potential increases in construction and operating costs due to changes in the cost and availability of fuel, power, materials and supplies; - the availability and cost of skilled labor and equipment; - our ability to enter into additional satisfactory agreements with contractors and to maintain good relationships with these contractors in order to construct development projects within our expected cost parameters and time frame, and the ability of those contractors to perform their obligations under the contracts and to maintain their creditworthiness; - · potential liability for injury or casualty losses which are not covered by insurance; - potential opposition from non-governmental organizations, environmental groups, local or other groups which may delay or prevent development activities; - local and economic conditions; - changes in legal requirements; and - force majeure events, including catastrophes and adverse weather conditions.
+- competition from market participants; - general economic and/or industry trends, including pricing for the products or services offered by our operating businesses; - the issuance and/or continued availability of necessary permits, licenses, approvals and agreements from governmental agencies and third parties as are required to construct and operate such businesses; - changes or deficiencies in the design or construction of development projects; - · unforeseen engineering, environmental or geological problems; - · potential increases in construction and operating costs due to changes in the cost and availability of fuel, power, materials and supplies; - the availability and cost of skilled labor and equipment; - our ability to enter into additional satisfactory agreements with contractors and to maintain good relationships with these contractors in order to construct development projects within our expected cost parameters and time frame, and the ability of those contractors to perform their obligations under the contracts and to maintain their creditworthiness; - · potential liability for injury or casualty losses which are not covered by insurance; - potential opposition from non-governmental organizations, environmental groups, local or other groups which may delay or prevent development activities; - · local and economic conditions; - · changes in legal requirements; and - force majeure events, including catastrophes and adverse weather conditions.